azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

     "ControlSeverity": "Medium", //Represents the severity of the Control.
     "Automated": "Yes",   //Indicates whether the given control is Manual/Automated.
     "MethodName": "CheckJobAuthnScope",  // Represents the Control method that is responsible to evaluate this control.
 It should be present inside the feature SVT associated with this control.
-    "Recommendation": "TGo to Project Settings --> Pipelines --> Settings --> Enable 'Limit job authorization scope to current project.'.",	  //Recommendation typically provides the precise instructions on how to fix this control.
+    "Recommendation": "Go to Project Settings --> Pipelines --> Settings --> Enable 'Limit job authorization scope to current project.'.",	  //Recommendation typically provides the precise instructions on how to fix this control.
     "Tags": [
         "SDL",
         "TCP",